 - discovery, an integrated search engine for resources owned by the Library and print freely accessible online.

-- journal search, search engine for periodicals and e-journals owned by the Library.
+- journal search, catalog for periodicals and e-journals owned by the Library.

 - A-Z list, list of subscribed databases with a brief description of the content and the access methods for each resource.